fight233/DThouse_cxd/packaging/docker/README.md

 Creating docker_adapter_3    ... done
 ```

-It will start a TDengine cluster with two dnodes and four taosadapter instances, expose ports 6041/tcp and 6044/udp to host.
+It will start a DThouse cluster with two dnodes and four taosadapter instances, expose ports 6041/tcp and 6044/udp to host.

 `6041` is the RESTful API endpoint port, you can verify that the RESTful interface taosAdapter provides working using the `curl` command.